 How therapy for depression & anxiety works

-Depression and anxiety don’t look the same for everyone.
-For some, it shows up as burnout, second-guessing, and saying “yes” when you’re already stretched too thin.
-For others, it feels paralyzing, like you’re moving through quicksand, making it hard to focus, work, or even get out of bed.
+Depression and anxiety do not look the same for everyone.
+For some, they show up as burnout, second-guessing, and saying “yes” long after capacity is gone.
+For others, it feels heavier, like moving through quicksand, making it hard to focus, follow through, or feel engaged in daily life.

-But here’s the truth: none of this means you’re weak.
-None of this is a personal failure.
-These are real symptoms of what your nervous system has been carrying, and they can change.
+None of this means you are weak.
+And it is not a personal failure.
+These are real signals from a nervous system that has been under strain for a long time, and they can shift.

 What if you could actually feel like “you” again?